airbusgeo/geocube-ingester/docs/user-guide/graph.md

 }
 ```

-Infiles json block is an array of 3 in order to potentially reference current tile, previous and reference tile).
+Infiles json block is an array of 3.
+The first value is always relative to the current product.
+The second and third values can be used to reference other products, such as the previous in the timeserie or the first of the timeserie (e.g: to have a unique reference for all the images in the timeserie).
 For instance, it is useful in order to process coherence cf. [Example with S1](graph.md#example-processing-sentinel1)

-### Output Files
+#### Output Files

-Output files generated by processing steps procedure.
+`OutFile` defines a file (name (`Layer`) and extension) generated by the processing steps.
+Output files can be stored in the storage, indexed in the geocube (for `processor` only), or flagged as to be deleted.

+If an `OutFile` is to be indexed in the Geocube, the following information must be provided (for other action, they will be ignored):
+- `DType`
+- `NoData`
+- `Min`, `Max`
+- `ExtMin`, `ExtMax`
+- `Exponent`
+- `Nbands`

+See geocube indexation documentation for further information.

-- Structure
+##### Structure

 ```go
 // OutFile describes an output file of the processing